dgiovanardi/encrypted-app-on-risc-v/README.md

 ![Executable](images/screenshot.jpg)

-This repository houses a RV32I emulator which execute RSA encrypted code.
+This repository houses a RV32I emulator which executes RSA encrypted code.

 ball.c is the source code of program used in visualizer.